system-zero/system-zero/src/data/semantics/Language.md

 pass valgrind tough debugging.
 I have never really started the elementary education in my youth.
 I started C at 52 while I'm walking at fifty six at the time of writting, are some of other excuses.
-I also had to raise four kids at the forests for some quite some time.
+We also had to raise four kids at the forests for some quite some time.